-For over a decade now, I’ve scoured the shelves of my local library and bookstores for the types of literature that speak of women’s suffering—especially, the stories of women whom have grieved over losing a child.
+For over a decade now, I’ve scoured the shelves of my local library and bookstores for the types of literature that speak of women’s suffering—especially, the stories of women who have grieved over losing a child.
 In 2004, I found myself part of a community that I did not want to belong to, a reluctant joiner.
-Reading about how other woman had lost their babies didn’t make me more depressed about my miscarriages, no. Actually, knowing I was not alone, that support existed, and that my feelings, experiences, physical and emotional wounds, and attitude about what I was going through was quite normal—all of it became an integral part of my healing journey.
+Reading about how other woman had lost their babies didn’t make me more depressed about my miscarriages, no. Knowing I was not alone, that support existed, and that my feelings, experiences, physical and emotional wounds, and attitude about what I was going through were quite normal—all of it became an integral part of my healing journey.
 Our stories, no matter how painful they may be, need to be shared.

-Miscarriage and infertility has affected me in dire ways.
+Miscarriage and infertility have affected me in dire ways.
 When I lost my first child, I knew I would never be the same.
 Honestly, I thought I would never get over the physical, not to mention, emotional toll losing her did to me.
 It wrecked me so.
 Yet, I survived it, five times more, even.

 Today, I can reflect on the journey and realize, that with each baby loss, my capacity for compassion and empathy, tolerance and patience toward others, and myself, has grown in ways that may never have occurred if I hadn’t lost so much.
 The woman I am today is simultaneously stronger and softer, because of the suffering I have endured.

 What I have learned along the way, with each subsequent baby loss, is that you must, must, must—only when you are ready—speak of your loss, share your story, and let your heart grieve in all the zig-zag ways it will.
 I’m so thankful for those book authors and bloggers I discovered, and for their courage to scratch open their wounds of baby loss to help me, and others like me, grieving a miscarriage and a child lost far too soon.